 Students who leave an application program to participate in early admission to college, including the Early College Program, will not receive a certificate of program completion.
 These students will remain assigned to the regular education program at the most recently attended high school through graduation or until they exit the college program.
 Students who leave the college program by choice or for failure to meet the requirements will be assigned to their zoned high school, or another nearby high school if a zoned seat is not available, to complete their high school requirements.
-Seniors may remain at their assigned high school, but not as a member of the district application program as long as they provide their own transportation with the exception of Osceola Fundamental High School as it is a whole school District Application Program.
+Seniors may remain at their assigned high school, but not as a member of the district application program as long as they provide their own transportation with the exception of Osceola Fundamental High School and Richard O Jacobson Tech High as they are whole school District Application Programs.